lusmdl/MySimRacingCore/README.md

 # Sim Racing Core Controller

 Welcome to the Sim Racing Core Controller repository!
-This project focuses on programming an ATmega32u4 microcontroller to serve as the central processing unit for a high-performance sim racing setup.
-The controller is designed to manage steering, pedals, and other accessories, providing a seamless and immersive racing experience.
+This project focuses on programming the ATmega32u4 microcontroller to serve as the core of a high-performance sim racing setup.
+The controller independently handles all tasks, including steering, pedals, and accessory management, ensuring a streamlined and immersive racing experience—all without external setup software.

+Other projects require PC-based software.
+This solution does everything directly on the microcontroller.
+Sensor calibration, configuration, and adjustments are all handled locally and stored in the microcontroller’s memory.
+The system can be operated intuitively via a simple interface.

+This repository is designed to prioritize simplicity and reliability, with clean, maintainable code that’s easy to understand and adapt to your needs.

 ## Features

-- 32 buttons (includes joystick button (1))
+- 32 buttons (includes joystick button (1) for setup)
 - Steering-Axis without FFB (Steering)
 - Accelerate-Axis
 - Brake-Axis